RGB LED Cube

 Step 2: Animation Cpp File

-OK now you have written your amazing new animation you have to add it to the PDE file so that it will actually play on the cube
+OK now you have written your amazing new animation you have to add it to the Cube class so that it will actually play on the cube

 And you are done!
 No doubt you will make plenty of mistakes to start off with, I know I did, if you have too much trouble feel free to email me for any advice, otherwise enjoy.